 Soon after the creation of Ask and Embla, Vili and Ve decided to break with Odin.
 The reason was a difference in how to proceed with the creation process.
 As far as the two brothers were concerned, they thought that the creation had been completed.
 Odin disagreed.
-It came to an argument (maybe even a fight?) and the brothers stormed off in their own directions.
+It came to an argument (perhaps even a fight) and the brothers stormed off in their own directions.

 The families of the gods